Tile Staircase Ideas Enliven Your Stairs with Stunning Tile Designs

 Before starting to tile a staircase, first ensure that the surface is clean, dry, dust-free, and has no damage.
 Also, every stair should be positioned properly and even.
 To do that, use a spirit level, and if you find any irregularities, you can fix them with a mortar and trowel.
 Then prime the surfaces to make them ready for tiling.
 Start from the top of the staircase and move towards the bottom.

-If your staircase is wood, you can consider covering them with backer boards first as wood expands over time.
+If your staircase is made of wood, you can consider covering it with backer boards first as wood expands over time.
 The next step is applying the adhesive.
-With the flat edge of the notched trowel, apply the adhesive to the stairs evenly, to an area a bit larger than the tile to allow yourself to make adjustments to fit the tile into its place perfectly.
+With the flat edge of the notched trowel, apply the adhesive to the stairs evenly, to the area a bit larger than the tile to allow yourself to make adjustments to fit the tile into its place perfectly.
 Use a rubber hammer to ensure that the tile feels adhered to the surface and utilize spacers to leave even spaces between the tiles.
 Clean the excess thin-set that sticks out from the edges before it dries out.

-After installing the tiles, now you should install the tile nosing to give the stairs a smooth and stylish finish, which will also make them safer for you.
+After installing the tiles, you should install the tile nosing to give the stairs a smooth and stylish finish, which will also make them safer for you.
 When your project is complete, you should wait 24-48 hours before starting to use the staircase again.

-Supplies you need: Mortar, trowel, notched float, drill machinery, soft cloth, eye goggles, gloves for hand protection, and a rubber hammer.
+Mortar, trowel, notched float, drill machinery, soft cloth, eye goggles, gloves for hand protection, and a rubber hammer.

 Stunning Mediterranean Staircase Design with Dark Wood and Multi-Colored Cement Tiles